15 Best New Indie Horror Games In 2024

 Publisher: UniqueGeese

-Mascot horror has been done to death in recent years (pun intended).
+Mascot horror has been done to death in recent years.
 Ever since Five Nights at Freddy’s released a decade ago, many games and series have attempted to conjure up a similar level of success using various kids-toy-turned-horror-monster techniques.
 And while games like Poppy’s Playtime, My Friendly Neighborhood, Baldi’s Basics and more have seen a surprising amount of commercial success, I and many other longtime horror fans have found much of the subgenre to be shallow and cheap.

 indie horror 2024 indigo park 1

-Indigo Park, at least going by its free Chapter 1, managed to break out of this cycle, and be something both truly unique, and truly terrifying.
+Indigo Park, at least going by its free Chapter 1, manages to break out of this cycle, and be something both truly unique, and truly terrifying.
 With an abandoned amusement park that actually makes sense and a mascot that actually does seem cute enough that it could lure kids into its lair, Indigo Park is a mascot horror game that knows to take its cues from other successful horror and thriller properties.
 As a result, the brief hour-long experience is better designed, more intriguing, and more scary than almost anything else in the subgenre.

 I won’t pretend that Indigo Park’s jumpscares are the most effective around, but they are functional and are still likely to get a solid spook out of you.
 More impressive, the lived-in, thought-out feel of the game is immersive enough that, even without exceptional scares, Indigo Park will still leave you on edge and at the ready to bolt.
 A promising sign for the full game, Indigo Park’s free first chapter is a nice addition to the horror pantheon.